-Two scholarships, valued at $12,000 each, are anticipated for the 2021-2022 academic year.
+One scholarship, valued at $12,000, is anticipated for the 2024-2025 academic year.
 The scholarship will be disbursed in three installments throughout the academic year.
 Awards for less than an academic year will be pro-rated.
 This award may be offered in addition to a graduate assistantship or fellowship.

-Nominations may be submitted by the nominee's graduate program director or department chair/head.
+Nominations may be submitted by the nominee's graduate program director, department chair/head, college leadership, or appropriate leadership in an institutional partner unit.
 Students may not apply directly for this award.
-Each unit (as defined by university major code) may nominate no more than one nominee (total) per award cycle.
+Each unit (as defined by university major code) and institutional partner may nominate no more than ONE nominee (total) per award cycle.